 In areas where rabies is endemic (constantly present), domestic dogs, cats, or other animals should not be petted.
 Wild animals, especially monkeys, rodents, and bats, should always be avoided.

-Bites and stings from insects can cause unpleasant reactions, and medical attention should be sought immediately for any bite or sting that causes redness, swelling, bruising, or persistent pain.
-Take extra precautions when camping or staying in rustic or primitive areas by using insect repellents, protective clothing, and mosquito netting.
+Bites and stings from insects can cause unpleasant reactions.
+Medical attention should be sought immediately for any bite or sting that causes redness, swelling, bruising, or persistent pain.
+Take extra precautions when camping or staying in rustic or primitive areas.
+Use insect repellents, protective clothing, and mosquito netting.

 Avoiding swimming hazards

 For infectious disease prevention, only swimming pools that contain chlorinated water are considered safe for swimming.
 Swimming in contaminated water can result in skin, eye, ear, and certain intestinal infections.
-In certain areas, a fatal form of encephalitis has occurred after swimming in warm, dirty water.
+In certain areas, a fatal form of encephalitis has happened after swimming in warm, dirty water.
 Other infectious diseases can develop from swimming in freshwater streams, canals, and lakes.
-To avoid drowning accidents, avoid swimming alone or in unfamiliar waters.
+To avoid drowning accidents, don't swim alone or in unfamiliar waters.